1nonl1/Ruler-of-the-Dead/README.md

     5. view_inv (Views your current inventory)
     6. equip_item (Prints out the items in your inventory.
 Type the name of the item you want)
     7. show_equipItems (Shows your currently equipped items)
+> [!WARNING]
+> Miss typing a command at any point in the code may cause you to lose a turn!

 ## Creator Notes
 [//]:#Mention-contributors
 [//]:#Discord-link
 > [!IMPORTANT]
-> This game is still in its developmental stage!There may be lots of errors; please report them.
+> This game is still in its developmental stage!
+There may be lots of errors; please report them.
 <!-- Under Development -->

 ## Version History